 1. Calculate your qualified expenses

 529 plans offer tax-free growth and tax-free withdrawals, but only when the funds are used to pay for qualified higher education expenses.
 For college students, this includes tuition, fees, books, supplies, room and board (if the student is enrolled at least half time), computers and internet access and expenses for special needs beneficiaries.
-It does not include costs of transportation, health insurance or student loan repayments.
-As of January 1, 2018, up to $10,000 per beneficiary can also be withdrawn tax-free to pay for tuition at elementary and secondary schools.
+It does not include costs of transportation or health insurance unless the college charges them as part of a comprehensive tuition fee, or the fee is identified as a fee that is "required for enrollment or attendance" at the college.
+Up to $10,000 per beneficiary can also be withdrawn tax-free to pay for tuition at elementary and secondary schools.
+Under the SECURE Act of 2019, 529 plans can be used to repay student loans and pay for registered apprenticeship programs.

 After you add up your total qualified expenses, subtract any amount that was used to generate an American Opportunity tax credit (AOTC) or Lifetime Learning credit.
 These are federal tax incentives offered to families paying for college.
 With the AOTC, parents who qualify can claim a tax credit for 100% of the first $2,000 spent on college expenses for a dependent child, and up to 25% of the next $2,000, for a $2,500 total tax credit.
 However, the expenses used to support the credit ($4,000 maximum) cannot be included in 529 plan qualified expenses – there is no double-dipping.